-In this operation, the E & P operator was concerned with iron in the treated water.
+The E & P operator was concerned with iron in the treated water.
 As a result, hydrogen peroxide H_2O_2 was used to oxidize the iron to a precipitated solid before the water was treated by the replaceable skin layer membranes.

 Below are the results of